 To publish changes to content, you submit a pull request from your fork.
-Pull request submission and processing is covered in both the minor/infrequent changes and the major/long-running changes workflows.
+Pull request submission and processing are covered in both the minor/infrequent changes and major/long-running changes workflows.

 Every pull request has to be reviewed prior to being merged.
 Read this article to understand how you should work with pull request reviewers and how you can create pull requests that are easier and faster to review so the pull request queue works better for everyone.

-Pull requests are commonly put through a technical or content quality review, or both, in order to ensure complete quality.
+Pull requests commonly go through a technical quality review or a content quality review, or both, to ensure complete quality.

-Here are the basics you need to know about working with reviewers during the content quality review process.
+Here are the basics that you need to know about working with reviewers during the content quality review process:

 Understand the role of the content quality reviewer.
 The reviewer:

 - Ensures the basic quality of the content.

 Content quality reviewers are in a content governance role.
 The primary intent is not to simply merge whatever is submitted as quickly as possible.
 Expect feedback that will require you to make updates, especially for new and heavily revised articles.
 The content quality reviewer is also responsible for the final step of merging the pull request, after it passes all content quality criteria.

 - For pull requests for timed/dated releases.